-Places: Mycenae - Tolo - Loutra Thermopilon - Calino - Pallini - Lindos - Epidaurus - Delphi - Olympia - Nauplion - Santorini Airport - Crete - Mykonos - Greece - Rhodes
+Places: Mycenae - Tolo - Loutra Thermopilon - Kalymnos - Pallini - Lindos - Epidaurus - Delphi - Olympia - Nafplion - Santorini Airport - Crete - Mykonos - Greece - Rhodes

 Late afternoon departure for Greece via London with British Airways from Vancouver.